motok5/nicodisplay-bot-discord/README.md

-# subtitlebar-bot-discord
+# nicodisplay-bot-discord
-subtitlebar-bot for discord
+nicodisplay-bot for discord